Binary0011247/AI-Tutor-RAG/README.md

 | **Grading** | Mapped pairs are scored (see below).
 Unanswered questions get `0`.
 Unmapped answers are not graded.
 If grading fails, mapping and highlights still show. |
 | **Review** | Left: question cards + unmapped list.
 Right: answer sheet.
 Click a question to jump to that page and draw the highlight.
 The teacher may then override score or feedback. |

-Jobs are stored **in memory** (about 1 hour, or until the API process restarts).
-Identical file pairs are cached by SHA-256 so a demo re-upload does not re-run Gemini.
-Teacher overrides live on that job; they are **not** written into the file-pair cache, so a fresh upload of the same PDFs still starts from the AI grade.
+Jobs live in memory on the API.
+Same file pair can skip a second Gemini run (see below).
+Teacher overrides stay on that job only.

 ---